-Since its founding in 1902, The Humane Society of Boulder Valley has taken in thousands of pets each year, with an open-admission policy that provides care to any animal brought to the shelter.
+Since its founding in 1902, the Humane Society of Boulder Valley has taken in thousands of pets each year, with an open-admission policy that provides care to any animal brought to the shelter.
 Adoption fees vary depending on age, size, behavior, and health, and each adoption includes a new collar, microchip, spay/neuter, vaccines, and a free exam by local participating veterinary clinics.
 Adoption information can be found at www.boulderhumane.org.

 - Pets taken in (2018): 693

 Connecticut’s Danbury Animal Welfare Society (DAWS) took in nearly 700 animals in 2018, the majority of which were adopted out that same year.
-Located in Bethel, Conn., they also host an annual fundraiser “Walk for Animals,” now in its 30th year, with proceeds going toward programs and services for the shelter.
+Located in Bethel, Connecticut, they also host an annual fundraiser “Walk for Animals,” now in its 30th year, with proceeds going toward programs and services for the shelter.
 For more information on their adoption services and programs, go to www.daws.org.

 - Pets taken in (2018): 8,006

 The Brandywine Valley SPCA, which has shelters in New Castle and Georgetown, Delaware, as well as in Pennsylvania, provides care for several thousand animals each year.
 In addition to adoptions, the shelters offer low-cost spay and neuter clinics, vaccines, food assistance, and pet boarding.
 In January 2019, Brandywine opened its Animal Rescue Center in Georgetown, an 11,500-square-foot facility with room for up to 250 animals.
 For more information on Brandywine SPCA, go to www.bvspca.org.